 Some community colleges struggling with slashed budgets can rejoice, with $500 million in grants issued to these educational institutions.
-The grants will be provided through the Trade Adjustment Assistance Community College and Career Training initiative and the U.S. Department of Labor for the purpose of preparing qualified, skilled workers for a variety of in-demand industries.
-The initiative is part of a larger goal by the White House to expand the role of community colleges in building a workforce in America that is prepared to handle the needs of a global economy
+The grants will be provided through the Trade Adjustment Assistance Community College and Career Training initiative and the U.S. Department of Labor to prepare qualified, skilled workers for various in-demand industries.
+The initiative is part of a larger goal by the White House to expand the role of community colleges in building a workforce in America that is prepared to handle the needs of a global economy.

 Purpose of Job Training Grants

 Solis explained in the Los Angeles Times that this funding would be used to restructure the priorities at community colleges across the country.
 In order to remain competitive in the new global workforce, American students must receive appropriate training for in-demand fields that are currently established or still in the development phase.
 This process requires a partnership between schools and leaders of the business community that hasn’t been promoted in the past.

 By focusing on this area, Solis said the United States could effectively bring back jobs from overseas, which would boost the country's economic health.
 By the same token, training students for industries looking for qualified workers will positively impact the unemployment rate and ensure more American adults can find steady, well-paying work, even with just a two-year degree under their belts.

 “Right now, in the United States, the priority is to provide people with the training and skills needed to fill jobs,” Solis said.

 This video from GRCCtv offers a look a more job training opportunities.